LouisJustinTALLOT/cpp-docs.fr-fr/docs/data/oledb/macros-and-global-functions-for-ole-db-consumer-templates.md

 #### <a name="parameters"></a>Paramètres

 *variable*<br/>
-[dans] La variable à lié à la colonne de signets.
+dans Variable à lier à la colonne de signets.

 #### <a name="example"></a>Exemple